This is how we feel about coffee and what makes us tick

 We work very closely with our partners to ensure that the coffees are sourced as ethically as possible.
 We need to ensure that the coffee comes from sustainable sources and that the growers receive more than fair prices.
 Sometimes our coffees are certified by the Rainforest Alliance program.
 It is important to us that the coffee farmers receive above the minimum Fairtrade prices and always above the market price.

 At the moment we source from around ten different coffee growing countries.
 These countries can offer us consistent high quality coffees.
 Occasionally we also find something special from elsewhere and have this on as a special.

 Consistency is really important and we do our best to ensure that the coffees from each country are consistently delicious.

 Relationships are extremely important to us and we see supplying coffee as teamwork.
 To ensure that you receive delicious coffee and can serve this wonderful drink to your customers or yourself we have to ensure that everybody in the chain is happy.
-This starts of course with the coffee grower and the roaster.
+This starts of course with the coffee grower.

 We need to ensure that everybody is benefiting from the relationship, from the grower to the end user.